5zpankun/consul/website/source/intro/vs/istio.html.md

 Consul provides layer 7 features for path-based routing, traffic shifting, load balancing, and telemetry.
-Consul enforces authorization and identity to layer 4 only -- either the TLS connection can be established or it can't.
+Consul enforces authorization and identity to layer 4 only &mdash; either the TLS connection can be established or it can't.
-We believe service identity should be tied to layer 4, whereas layer 7 should be used for routing, telemetry, etc. Consul will be adding more layer 7 features in the future.
+We believe service identity should be tied to layer 4, whereas layer 7 should be used for routing, telemetry, etc. We will be adding more layer 7 features to Consul in the future.

 The data plane for Consul is pluggable.
 It includes a built-in proxy with a larger performance trade off for ease of use.
 But you may also use third